BarnesFoundation/barnes-tms-extract/README.md

 Most of the scripts are in `src/scripts`, `src/scripts/updates`, and can be run with node.

 - `collectHighlights.js` - Creates a directory in the root of this repository called `highlights` with all images that are tagged as highlights
-- `compilePug.js` - Compiles all pug templates into one file to be used in the dashboard. *It is necessary to run this any time the templates are changed*.
 - `nightlyColorProcess.js` - Run to perform Cooper-Hewitt color processing on all TMS images.
 Intended to be run as part of a nightly cron
 - `pythonenv.sh` - Bash script to set up the python environment
 - `updateMappings.js` - Updates Elasticsearch mappings if they change, from file `config/mapping.json`